kelindar/ultima-sdk/docs/tasks/task_5.md

 - Consider implementing a cache for frequently accessed data
 - The File struct should be usable by higher-level components without knowledge of the underlying format
 - Ensure the adaptation between specific readers and the unified interface preserves all necessary metadata
-- Decompression should happen automatically when reading data unless specifically requested otherwise

 ## Expected Output

-A robust `file` package that provides uniform access to UO data files regardless of their format, with support for verdata patching and compression handling.
+A robust `uofile` package that provides uniform access to UO data files regardless of their format, with support for verdata patching and compression handling.
 The package should present a consistent interface that hides the underlying format differences while preserving all the necessary functionality of both formats.

 ## Verification